realworldml/icml2023/_pages/cfp.md

 <!--<p style="text-align: justify;">-->
 <!--</p>-->

 We welcome submissions of 4-6 pages (excluding references) in [JMLR Workshop and Proceedings format](https://www.overleaf.com/latex/templates/template-for-journal-of-machine-learning-research-jmlr-with-jmlr2e-dot-sty/vjcpxhvztrjn).
-Submissions do not need to be anonymous.
+Submissions should be non-anonymous.
 All accepted papers will be presented as posters (recently published or under-review work is also welcome).
 There will be no archival proceedings, however, the accepted papers will be made available online on the workshop website.
-For submission details see: **submission site open soon**.
+Papers should be submitted [here via EasyChair](https://easychair.org/cfp/realml-icml2020).

 The work should be submitted by the latest **15th June 2020, 11:59 PM (Anywhere on Earth)**.